Get your answer

 Registration

-• Everyone who is at least 16 years old and are healthy and able to complete the entire distance on their own can participate.
-It is not possible to participate if you have not turned 16 years old on the race day of Copenhagen Marathon due to the distance.
+Everyone who is at least 16 years old in the year of the event, and are healthy and able to complete the entire distance on their own can participate.
+It is not possible to participate if you have not turned 16 years old in the year of the event due to the distance.

 Blind or disabled people are very welcome to participate and are allowed to have a guide with them.
-It is not necessary for the guide to register, but if the guide wants to have a registered time, T-shirt, medal, etc. on an equal footing with the other participants of the race, it is necessary for the guide to register as well.
+If the guide wants to have a registered time, T-shirt, medal, etc. on an equal footing with the other participants of the race, it is necessary for the guide to register as well.
+If the guide doesn’t want the items mentioned, the guide must contact our customer service.

 Please notice that you must have time to pick up your race bib before race start.
 You can pick up your race bib as regularly unless you register on race day then you must pick up your race bib at theHelp desk.